 Who Is Affected by Malaria Infection

 - Most cases of malaria and most of the deaths caused by malaria occur in Africa.footnote 1

 - Although most cases of malaria are caused by Plasmodium falciparum or P. vivax, P. falciparum accounts for almost all of the deaths caused by malaria.footnote 1

-In the United States 1,298 people developed malaria in 2008 (the most recent year for which statistics are available).
+In the United States 1,925 people developed malaria in 2011 (the most recent year for which statistics are available).
 Most of the people were infected with P. falciparum malaria.
-Two of the people died.
-2 Cases of malaria in the U.S. occur primarily in international travelers, military personnel, and immigrants from countries where malaria is present.
+Several of the people were infected with more than one type of malaria.
+Five of the people died.footnote 2 Cases of malaria in the U.S. occur primarily in international travelers, military personnel, and immigrants from countries where malaria is present.

 - World Health Organization (2012).
 World Malaria Report 2012.
 Available online: http://www.who.int/malaria/publications/world_malaria_report_2012/en/index.html.

 - Centers for Disease Control and Prevention (2013).
 Malaria surveillance—United States, 2011.
 MMWR, 62(SS-5): 1–17. http://www.cdc.gov/mmwr/pdf/ss/ss6205.pdf.
 Accessed January 13, 2015.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.